 Even today, I could eat a salad made of cucumbers, radishes, peppers, and lettuce.
 But I also like carrots, onions, tomatoes, pears, apples, nuts, and cheeses.
 I KNOW I wouldn’t have said that when I was a kid.
 Especially blue, feta, or even goat cheese.
 Heck, I don’t think I knew what goat cheese was when I was little.
 Did you?

-When the weather is warmer, we eat more salads.
-They’re easy.
+When the weather is warmer, we eat more salads because they’re easy.
 Salads don’t require lots of time in the kitchen.
 They are usually made with grilled meats like chicken, beef, or pork.
 They’re super quick and oh so healthy.
 And oh so tasty!!

 What are some of the ingredients you put in your salad?
 We LOVE grilled meats, obviously.
 I like putting crunchy nuts like pecans, almonds, cashews in a salad.
 They add great texture to a salad outside of the standard vegetable crunch.